n-j-p/AoC2025/README.md

 generator I developed that interleaves an arbitrary number of pre-sorted generators into one big sorted generator, but hey it's only day 2 and it's not really needed here.

+Day 3: part 1 was easy enough with a BF approach.
+I'm not sure algorithm mhy part 2 solution uses.
+Seems closest to a depth-first tree traversal.